 - The branch must file the annual reports of the parent company with the DBA

-Expert guidance is vital when weighing the options between a subsidiary and branch in Denmark.
-There is an alternative route – one that is quicker, stress free, cost effective and will have you up-and-running in days rather than weeks or even months.
-Bradford Jacobs will locate top talent for your company.
+Expert guidance is vital when weighing the options between a subsidiary and a branch in Denmark.
+There is an alternative route – one that is quicker, stress-free, cost-effective and will have you up and running in days rather than weeks or even months.
+Bradford Jacobs will locate the top talent for your company.
 Once you select your new employee our Employer of Record (EOR) specialists will handle every aspect of employment law, including payroll and tax.

 Legal Structures for Denmark Market Entry

 All companies in Denmark operate under the Danish Companies Act, which is largely based on European Union corporate law, and must register with the Danish Business Authority, the Danish Commercial and Companies Agency and be enrolled in the Commercial Registry.
 There are four types of limited liability companies (Kapitalselskab).
 They are:

 - Public Limited (Aktieselskaber or A/S)

 NB: Changes to the Danish Companies Act ruled out new Entrepreneurial Companies (IVS) being established after April 2019, stipulating that existing IVS companies had to convert to private limited companies by April 2021 with a minimum nominal share capital of DKK 40,000 (€5,375, US$6,256).

 The legal structure for a private limited liability company:

 The legal structure for a subsidiary allows it to operate independently from the parent company, under its own name and able to follow its own commercial and business activities.
 The subsidiary can have an unlimited number of shareholders who have no liability beyond their share contributions.
 The shareholders elect directors, who can then appoint managers to manage day-to-day operations.